 Cyber security, risk management, compliance, legal services, data protection, tech led innovation, management software services and environmental consultancy are all thriving areas.
 Modern languages are in demand as global markets grow.

-The Leicester Business Festival is held late October to early November each year and brings together businesses of all sizes for a series of free workshops and useful events.
+The Leicester Business Festival is held each October to November each year and brings together businesses of all sizes for a series of free workshops and events.